manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		JVMD Engine is Down
 		```

-		If OMS is down, start the OMS server.
+		If OMS is down, then start the OMS server.

 		```
 		$ <copy>./emctl start oms</copy>